 Who: Those suffering from cataracts; a consultation with our doctors is the first step to know if this procedure is right for you.

 What: A laser makes precise incisions to remove the cloudy lens and replace it with a monofocal or multifocal lens.

-How: The laser takes precision measurements and makes micro-incisions in the eye, then determines the exact refraction and custom fits the replacement lenses.
+How: The laser takes precise measurements and makes micro-incisions in the eye, then determines the exact refraction and custom fits the replacement lenses.

 Vision Care Specialists Are Denver’s Vision Experts